apache/couchdb/share/doc/src/api/server/authn.rst

 .. note::
-   To use this authentication method make sure that the ``{couch_httpd_auth, proxy_authentication_handler}`` value in added to the list of the active
+   To use this authentication method make sure that the ``{couch_httpd_auth, proxy_authentication_handler}`` value in added to the list of the active :config:option:`httpd/authentication_handlers`:
-   :ref:`authentication handlers <config/httpd/authentication_handlers>`:

    .. code-block:: ini